Published on May 28th, 2016 | by Pro Wrestling Stories0

 Back then, we’d go on the road for a month to six weeks at a time.

-You wake up in a hotel room at 5 AM – there’s no bellmen at the Red Roof.
+You wake up in a hotel room at 5 AM – there are no bellmen at the Red Roof.
 You’ve got to do it yourself.

 Then you get your rental car and you’ve got to turn that back in.
 So, you’ve got to take all that shit back out and put it on the bus to the airport.